 Klingbeil: Israel's right to self-defense in the focus of the Middle East conflict!

-In the middle of the tense situation in the Middle East, Vice Chancellor Lars Klingbeil emphasized the right to self -defense Israel during a visit to Frankfurt.
-He explained that Israel had the right to protect its existence, especially in view of the repeated threats of Iran to extinguish the existence of the Jewish state.
-The international lawyer Prof. Dr. Matthias Goldmann, who illuminates the legal situation around the latest developments.
-He emphasizes that Israel can defend itself against Iranian attacks, but only from the point of view of the necessity and within the framework of the current international law.
-Klingbeil commented on the current developments and urges intensifying the diplomatic efforts to prevent escalation in the region.
-[Mainpost reports] (https://www.mainpost.de/panorama/ Krieg-in-nahost-klingbeil-beton-s- derseitungsrecht-israels-109379587).
+Amid the tense situation in the Middle East, Vice Chancellor Lars Klingbeil emphasized Israel's right to self-defense during a visit to Frankfurt.
+He stated that Israel has the right to protect its existence, especially in light of Iran's repeated threats to wipe out the existence of the Jewish state.
+The international law expert Prof. Dr. also shares this assessment.
+Matthias Goldmann, who sheds light on the legal situation surrounding the latest developments.
+He emphasizes that Israel can defend itself against Iranian attacks, but only under the aspect of necessity and within the framework of applicable international law.
+Klingbeil expressed concern about current developments and urges to intensify diplomatic efforts to prevent escalation in the region.
+[Mainpost reports](https://www.mainpost.de/panorama/krieg-in-nahost-klingbeil-betont-selbst Defensesrecht-israels-109379587).

-Iran announced a "retribution" in response to the fatal attack on Hamas head of Hamas Ismail Hanija in Tehran.
-This incident could lead to an impending military strike by Iran against Israel.
-Goldmann emphasizes that such an attack under international law is considered violating international law, since the prerequisites for the right to defend Israel are not met.
-In particular, the attack on Hanija on Iranian soil is a violation of the habitual ban on intervention.
-LTO informed.
+Iran announced “retaliation” in response to the deadly attack on Hamas foreign leader Ismail Haniya in Tehran.
+This incident could lead to an imminent military strike by Iran against Israel.
+Goldmann emphasizes that such an attack is considered illegal under international law because the requirements for Israel's right to self-defense are not met.
+In particular, the attack on Hanija on Iranian soil was a violation of the customary law ban on intervention.
+[LTO informs](https://www.lto.de/recht/hintergruende/h/nahost-krieg-iran-vergeltungsschlag-israel-voelkerrecht-selbst Defense-bundeswehr).

 The escalation of violence

-The military conflicts between Israel and the Palestinian side meanwhile pick up speed.
-Israel carries out air strikes and has attacked more than 150 destinations in the Gaza Strip in the past few days.
-According to a military source, Israel is in a war situation that is further fueled by the shelling of Palestinian rockets.
-Over 800 rockets and mortar grenades have already been fired towards Israel.
+The military conflicts between Israel and the Palestinian side are now gaining momentum.
+Israel is carrying out airstrikes and has struck more than 150 targets in the Gaza Strip in recent days.
+According to a military source, Israel is in a war situation, which is further inflamed by Palestinian rocket fire.
+More than 800 rockets and mortar shells have already been fired towards Israel.
 The news channels report injured and killed civilians, including children.
-[Deutschlandfunk reports of 30 deaths in Gaza since the beginning of the offensive] (https://www.deutschlandfunk.de/ assassination-dauer-an- israel-eldest-ersten-toten-beschnie- 30--dead-gaza-100.html).
+Deutschlandfunk reports 30 deaths in Gaza since the offensive began.

-Since violence continues, both the European Union and the United Nations are calling for an immediate end of the fighting.
-So far, conversations about a missed ceasefire in Egypt have remained without result.
-Klingbeil warned of the need to avoid another surface burn in the Middle East, while the fronts are hardening.
-The developments of the next few days will be decisive and to what extent it will be possible to find diplomatic solutions.
+As violence continues, both the European Union and the United Nations are calling for an immediate end to the fighting.
+Talks about a failed ceasefire in Egypt have so far produced no results.
+Klingbeil warned of the need to avoid another conflagration in the Middle East as the fronts continue to harden.
+The developments of the next few days will be decisive and the extent to which diplomatic solutions can be found remains to be seen.